-Clause 65.01 Response The proximity of the land to any public land.
-Public land sites located within proximity to the Project Land are identified and assessed as part of the Land Use and Planning Impact Assessment (Appendix Q to the EES) and the Draft Consent Application under Section 27 of the National Parks Act 1975 (Appendix Z) to the EES).
+Clause 65.01 Response The effect on the environment, human health and amenity of the area.
+The effect on environment, human health and amenity is addressed through the technical reports prepared as part of the ESS.
+Refer to EES Chapters 7 to 19 (Volume 2 and 3) to the EES.
+These chapters describe the physical, biological, cultural and socioeconomic environments that the Project would operate within, and the potential risks and impacts of the Project on the existing environment.
+The proximity of the land to any public land.
+Public land sites located within proximity to the Project Land are identified and assessed as part of the Land Use and Planning Impact Assessment ( Appendix Q to the EES) and the Draft Consent Application under Section 27 of the National Parks Act 1975 ( Appendix Z ) to the EES).
 In addition, refer Section 2.5.1 (Public land) of this report which identifies the public land sites within the regional context of the Project Land.
 Factors likely to cause or contribute to land degradation, salinity or reduce water quality.
-Refer to the Surface Water, Groundwater, Groundwater Dependent Ecosystems and Environmental Site Investigation EES chapter (Chapter 9 (Volume 2) to the EES), which summarises the outcomes of the associated impact assessments (Appendix F, Appendix G, Appendix H and Appendix I to the EES).
+Refer to the Surface Water, Groundwater, Groundwater Dependent Ecosystems and Environmental Site Investigation EES chapter (Chapter 9 (Volume 2) to the EES), which summarises the outcomes of the associated impact assessments ( Appendix F, Appendix G, Appendix H and Appendix I to the EES).
 Whether the proposed development is designed to maintain or improve the quality of stormwater within and exiting the site.
-Refer to the Surface Water, Groundwater and Groundwater Dependent Ecosystems EES chapter (Chapter 9 (Volume 2) to the EES), which summarises the outcomes of the Surface Water Impact Assessment (Appendix F to the EES).
+Refer to the Surface Water, Groundwater and Groundwater Dependent Ecosystems EES chapter (Chapter 9 (Volume 2) to the EES), which summarises the outcomes of the Surface Water Impact Assessment ( Appendix F to the EES).
 The extent and character of native vegetation and the likelihood of its destruction.
-Refer to the Flora and Fauna Existing Conditions and Impact Assessment Technical Report (Appendix C to the EES), which reports on native vegetation present within the Project Land and identifies and assesses the potential impacts on native vegetation from the construction and operation of the Project along with measures to avoid, minimise and manage potential impacts.
+Refer to the Flora and Fauna Existing Conditions and Impact Assessment Technical Report ( Appendix C to the EES), which reports on native vegetation present within the Project Land and identifies and assesses the potential impacts on native vegetation from the construction and operation of the Project along with measures to avoid, minimise and manage potential impacts.
 Whether native vegetation is to be or can be protected, planted or allowed to regenerate.
 Refer above.
 The degree of flood, erosion or fire hazard associated with the location of the land and the use, development or management of the land so as to minimise any such hazard.
-Refer to the Surface Water, Groundwater and Groundwater Dependent Ecosystems EES chapter (Chapter 9 (Volume 2) to the EES), the Hazard and Risk EES chapter (Chapter 18 (Volume 2) to the EES), which summarises the outcomes of the associated impact assessments including (and of relevance to this response) the Surface Water Impact Assessment (Appendix F to the EES) and the Bushfire Risk Assessment and Mitigation Plan (Appendix W to the EES).
+Refer to the Surface Water, Groundwater and Groundwater Dependent Ecosystems EES chapter (Chapter 9 (Volume 2) to the EES), the Hazard and Risk EES chapter (Chapter 18 (Volume 2) to the EES), which summarises the outcomes of the associated impact assessments including (and of relevance to this response) the Surface Water Impact Assessment ( Appendix F to the EES) and the Bushfire Risk Assessment and Mitigation Plan ( Appendix V to the EES).
 The adequacy of loading and unloading facilities and any associated amenity, traffic flow and road safety impacts.
-Refer to the Transport Impact Assessment (Appendix Q to the EES), which identifies potential impacts relating to traffic and transport within and to/from the Project Land.
+Refer to the Transport Impact Assessment ( Appendix P to the EES), which identifies potential impacts relating to traffic and transport within and to/from the Project Land.
 Disruption to the existing transport network and connectivity are also considered in this assessment.
 The impact the use or development will have on the current and future development and operation of the transport system.
 Refer above.